kenanya/fin_coins/README.md

 Tech Stack: golang, go-kit framework, PostgreSQL, docker

 ## B. How to set up and start the backend server
-The config file is located at:
-- *fin_coins/common/configGlobal.yaml*

-You can change the values according to your configuration.

 #### Clone the Project
 ```bash
 git clone https://github.com/kenanya/fin_coins.git
 ```

+#### Assign Config Variable
+These are config variables that has been registered.
+Each of the variable already has a default value, but each value can be replaced according to your configuration.
+- PORT
+- DB_HOST
+- DB_PORT
+- DB_USER
+- DB_PASSWORD
+- DB_NAME
+- DB_SCHEMA_NAME

 #### Build Project
+Change your current directory to the project directory.
 ```bash
 docker-compose -f docker-compose-local.yml build
 ```